CHARLOTTE E PADGHAM

 The finish and patination of your jewellery will develop naturally as it's worn.
 Particularly pieces such as bracelets and rings that are more exposed to everyday life.
 High areas become burnished and shinier, little indentations begin to appear, patination gradually wears or grows in interesting ways.
 They begin to take on a finish and character that is uniquely yours.

-Both copper and Sterling silver will naturally oxidise and darken when they come into contact with skin, air and the environment.
+Sterling silver will naturally oxidise and darken when it comes into contact with skin, air and the environment.
+If this is undesirable a rub with a silver polishing cloth is usually all that it needs.

-Protect all of your jewellery as much as you can from excessive heat, sunlight, sweat, swimming pools and chlorinated water, chemicals and cosmetics.
-Remove your jewellery before bathing, swimming, using household cleaners and bleach, putting on lotion, perfume or makeup.
+As a general rule protect all of your jewellery as much as you can from excessive heat, sunlight, sweat, swimming pools and chlorinated water, chemicals and cosmetics.
+Remove your jewellery before bathing, swimming, using household cleaners and bleach, putting on lotion, perfume, hair products or makeup.

 You may of course occasionally wish to have your jewellery re-polished or refinished to restore it's original surface or patination.
 Please feel free to get in touch to discuss the options.